-Make sure your son or daughter is ready for growing school workloads and the future challenges of college with Sylvan’s study skills program in Minnesota.
-Our program, which is tailored for kids and teens in grades 4-12, focuses on the kind of life management, critical thinking and problem solving skills needed to manage schoolwork and organize busy schedules more effectively.
-As your child develops life-long skills that he or she can put to use in school and beyond, his or her confidence will soar!
-So don't delay: contact your local Sylvan in Minnesota now to make sure your child is equipped for success.
+Help ensure your son or daughter is prepared for the growing workloads of school and the upcoming challenges of college with Sylvan’s study skills program in Minnesota.
+Through our study skills program, kids and teens in grades 4-12 will learn important problem solving, critical thinking and life management skills that will help them organize and manage packed schedules and increasing schoolwork more effectively.
+You'll see confidence levels soar as your child picks up life-long tools that he or she can put to good use in the classroom and beyond!
+We're ready to equip your child for success: simply contact your local Sylvan in Minnesota to get started or to find out more.

-Success begins with a strong foundation.
-That’s why our study skills program in Minnesota emphasizes skills and strategies that students can use at school right away — and, eventually, continue using them to succeed at college and in professional settings.
-At Sylvan, we see the bigger picture, which is why we’re dedicated to instilling life-long knowledge that can help your son or daughter thrive personally and academically, both inside and outside the classroom.
+Success starts with a solid foundation.
+So our study skills program in Minnesota is all about the kind of transferable skills and strategies that can be applied immediately in the classroom — as well as in college and professional settings later on.
+Because we see the bigger picture, we’re always dedicated to instilling lifelong knowledge that can help your son or daughter thrive personally and academically.
 Learn how we can help your child push his or her skillset (and confidence!) to the next level.

-- Organizational methods for completing homework assignments and establishing an efficient personal study area.
+- Organizational methods for setting up an effective personal study area and tackling homework.

 - How to track grades and design an academic calendar.

 - How to apply to college and prepare for job interviews, including resume and cover letter writing tips.